Welcome to Seahorses!

 Seahorses have had their first homework and are getting used to arrangements in Y4 - please look at the document below which outlines what they need to do and how.

-The topics that the Year 4 pupils will be covering during the Spring Term (Terms 3 and 4) can be seen below.
+The topics that the Year 4 pupils will be covering during the Summer Term (Terms 5 and 6) can be seen below.

 The pace plan for Year 4 for this term can be seen below.
 Each pace plan tracks when particular areas of learning will be in focus across a term.